 In the last ten years during which period of the great recession of 2008 has passed the US federal fund rates have been flat at 0.25 percent.
 This also plays a role in the current value of INR to one USD.

 of the key factors that made this happened are listed below

 Decimalisation happened in 1957.
 During this phase, Indian Rupee was divided into 100 naye paise (Hindi/Urdu for new paisas).
 The prefix naye was removed but the value continued.
 This move was considered important because decimalisation always played a part in modernisation and revolutionary change in the currency system and for the economy.
 Making the lower denominations a part of Indian currency, the money was made accessible to every Indian citizen but it also increased the value of INR.

 1966 economic crises

 This played a huge role in bringing down the value of INR to USD.
-Inflation had caused Indian prices increase on a higher level and exchange rate simply became high.
+Inflation had caused Indian prices to increase on a higher level and exchange rate simply became high.
 (Also read: 8 Countries where Rupee is King)

 1991 economic crises